fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     <p class="blog-post-image-caption">SARIMA estimation results.</p>

-After that we train the SARIMA model with the identified best order on expanding windows and generate the one-month-ahead forecasts from August 2014 to July 2024.
+For each month in the considered time window, we train the SARIMA model with the identified best order on all the data up to that month, and generate the forecast for the next month.

 .. code:: python